-Our students have gone on to intern at the Foreign Office and The Times, to work at the House of Lords and Sevenoaks Council and with several political parties and international charity and human rights organisations.
+Our students have gone on to intern at the Foreign Office and The Times, to work at the House of Lords, the Ministry of Defence, the Department for International Trade and Sevenoaks Council, several political parties and international charity and human rights organisations.

-More specific career paths include law, publishing and media, economics and finance, business, politics and international relations, marketing and advertising, sociology, psychology, data science and analytics, government social research officer, the Civil Service, human rights and charity work.
+More specific career paths include law, publishing and media, economics and finance, business, politics and international relations, marketing and advertising, sociology, psychology, data science and analytics, government social research, the Civil Service, human rights and charity work.